Financial-Times/origami/README.md

 _Note: The whitelabel branded version of o-typography has a different default scale.
 The font sizes are the same, but the line-height is 1.2x the font size at every scale._

 This scale makes up all typographic styles available through o-typography.
 It is available when using Sass through the [typography mixins](#mixins).

+## Usage

+Check out [how to include Origami components in your project](https://origami.ft.com/docs/components/#including-origami-components-in-your-project) to get started with `o-typography`.

 ## Markup